2021 Suez Canal obstruction: Background

 Prior to the incident, Ever Given had sailed through the canal 22 times.
-Bill Kavanagh, a National Maritime College of Ireland lecturer, and former captain, has described sailing through the Suez Canal as "a very complex and high risk operation".
-Wind gusts will cause the container areas of vessels to "act like a sail" and thus affect the course of the ship.
-The momentum of a heavy ship, such as Ever Given, is difficult to counteract if blown off course.
+Bill Kavanagh has described sailing through the Suez Canal as "a very complex and high risk operation".
+Wind gusts will cause the stacked containers to "act like a sail" to blow the heavy ship off course, and its enormous momentum makes it difficult to recover.

 The government of Egypt requires ships traversing the canal to be boarded by an Egyptian "Suez crew", including one or more official maritime pilots from Egypt's SCA who command the ship, taking over from the regular crew and the captain.
 There were two Egyptian SCA pilots on board at the time of the accident.